fleur-c/Fleursoft-DanceHUD-Open-Source/README.md

 (copyright, trademark and whatever) that tries very hard to make dancing in SL and OpenSim easy and fun.

-There are LOTS of parts to this DanceHUD... and there are a lot of readme*.txt files that will attempt to explain a most all of it.
-More information will be added over time.
+There are LOTS of parts to this DanceHUD... the website (http://fleursoft.com) has all of the documentation.
-I think it'll be fun to share what I'd been working on for a long time now (over one and a half years now... wow).

 There is a commercial version of the dancehud that includes a couple more features (transfer and easy updates) and more